calebschoepp/caleb-www/content/blog/adding_a_list_data_type_to_lox.md

 # Finishing Up

 Alright, let's come up for air.
 That was a lot of code.
 We should be proud of ourselves though, we finally have lists working end to end.
 Unfortunately, we are still missing a few key parts of the implementation before we can call it done.
-We need to do two things: implement `append` and `delete` functions, and update the garbage collector.
+We need to do two things: implement the `append` and `delete` functions, and update the garbage collector.

 ## Append and Delete